MilanKacar/milankacar.github.io/about.md

 ## 👨‍💻 About Me
 I am a Vienna-based **Software Engineer** and **Survey Engineer** with over 5 years of professional experience.
 I hold a degree in **Geodesy** from *Graz University of Technology*, where I contributed as a project and teaching assistant.
 Currently, I work in the e-commerce and fintech sectors as a **Data Scientist, Engineer, and Analyst** at *Niceshops GmbH* and *Gateway Ventures GmbH*.

-Originally from Mrkonjić Grad, Republic of Srpska (BA), I completed high school with a focus on advanced studies in **Mathematics, Logic, and Physics**.
+Originally from Mrkonjić Grad, Republic of Srpska (BA), I completed high school focusing on advanced studies in **Mathematics, Logic, and Physics**.

 ---